 Note You will also notice this issue on systems where you had originally installed the evaluation edition of the shared tools and later upgrade to a licensed version.

-Note If you had already done the edition upgrade before applying Service Pack 1 for SQL server 2008 you will be required to go through all the steps mentioned in Option 2 below to resolve the problem.
-The service pack will only prevent issues with future edition upgrades.
+Note If you had already performed the edition upgrade before applying Service Pack 1 for SQL server 2008, you will be required to go through all the steps mentioned in the Option 2 section to resolve the problem.
+The service pack will only prevent issues that involve future edition upgrades.

 Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base: